 Servant leaders work as classroom assistants in at least one class each school year.
 Responsibilities range from set-up and cleaning to grading to helping individual students, communicating with parents, and teaching segments.
 Students receive high school elective credit for each year of their classroom work.

 Our Servant Leader team puts many hours into preparation and planning for our Middle School Expedition.
-On the trip itself, the students put their learning into practice, serving as team leaders for small groups, teaching dissections and other STEM modules, leading worship, and performing in a 4-night-long play, which is a primary gospel and science teaching medium on the trip.
+On the trip itself, the students put their learning into practice, serving as team leaders for small groups, teaching dissections and other STEM modules, and leading worship.
+They also produce and perform in a play that unfolds over the four evenings and is a primary gospel and science teaching medium on the trip.

 During the school year, Servant Leaders seek to develop relationships with and mentor younger students, serve families at tea parties and muggings, help keep our facilities in good order, and make themselves generally indispensable.

-Students who participate in all four years of the program experience very high levels of real responsibility.
-The program is demanding, but rewarding.
+Students who complete the program experience very high levels of real responsibility.
+Servant Leadership is demanding, but rewarding.
 Parents and students credit the Servant Leader program for encouraging students in maturity.

 Read more about our Servant Leadership program first-hand from both a student and parent perspective.